Good news for Cleveleys Weekly Market for the 2019 season, the 2018 trial was considered to be a success. It has been approved and will continue.

 Every possible feasible scenario has been considered for the location of Cleveleys weekly market.

 Lancashire County Council require 2m of clearance in from the highway which would put the stalls onto privately owned land.
 Unfortunately permissions would have to be sought, from not only each individual lease holder of the land but also from the land owners.
 As you will appreciate this isn’t an easy undertaking.
 It’s also why the Plaza is being used.
-It’s less than ideal, but at the moment it’s Hobson’s Choice.
+It’s not ideal (because of the weather), but at the moment it’s Hobson’s Choice.

 Why Cleveleys Weekly Market is Important

 It’s a well documented fact that high streets all over the UK are failing.
 The world is changing, how we shop is going through upheaval, those who adapt will survive and the town centres who don’t will shrivel and die.
 Tesco in Cleveleys is closing on 4 November 2018 because they have been trading at a loss for more than 6 months.
 If a big name like that isn’t getting enough footfall it means that the town has to sit up and listen.

 Cleveleys Coastal Community Team recognises that our town is more vibrant than most.
 Yes, our footfall is lower than it used to be, but compared to many others we are doing well.
 We need to stay that way and we need to find ways to make our town attractive to people to get them to come here.
 Events, attractions, liveliness, life and interesting things are a major part of that.

 The Coastal Community Team doesn’t have the resources to organise fun days and events.
 One day events are ephemeral too – one day and they’re done.
 A weekly market is a sustainable way of making a town centre buzz with life, and make it a first-choice for shoppers.
 It can also be supplemented with speciality markets on particular days/weekends.